• Skip to main content

 Each row contains a number of useful columns including information on things like the status of the SPID, what its resource usage is in terms of CPU/IO and what login is currently executing the command.

-Permissions needed for sp_who2
+What permissions are needed for sp_who2 ?

 A login can run sp_who2 and obtain information about its own connection.
 For a full list of SPID’s, either the login has to have sysadmin permission or VIEW SERVER STATE permission.